kennethrioja/secondbrain/talks.md

 * [11.10.2022 - Cvetomir Dimov - An Integrated Model of Collaborative Skill Acquisition: Anticipation,Control Tuning, and Role Adoption](#11102022---cvetomir-dimov---an-integrated-model-of-collaborative-skill-acquisition-anticipationcontrol-tuning-and-role-adoption)

 <!-- vim-markdown-toc -->

+# 16.01.2024 – BLAST (Lachaux, 2019, Lyon) – Sylvie
+- Punitive response with more time to wait can be a motivational punishment
+- RT measures : Intensity and stability

 # 14.11.2023 - 10 mythes sur l'apprentissage à distance – TECF'Agora, Eric Sanchez & Elsa Paukovics